SeedTactics/fms-insight/docs/part-instructions.md

 There are four instruction types: load, unload, wash, and inspections.
 Each instruction type will search for a different file depending on the page on the [station monitor screen](client-station-monitor) and the currently selected part.
-To create instruction files for all possiblities, you should create files as follows:
+To create instruction files for all possibilities, you should create files as follows:

 - For each part, create a file with the partname and `load` in the filename.
 Inside this file, add pictures and text to explain how to load and optionally unload the part from the pallet.